lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 Type F1 (or Ctrl-Shift-P) then select `Git: Clone`.
 Choose `Clone from GitHub`.
 Select repository `lovellbrian/course22`.
 You will then be asked where to put the files.

 Alternatively `fork` the repository and clone the fork.
 Select repository `<yourusername>/course22`.
 If you make a fork, you can then use `Git` to synchronise your changes to `GitHUB`.
-Note that your fork is publically visible and security cannot be changed to private.
+Note that your fork is publically visible and security should be made private.
 Public assignment solutions are not permissible under University policy.

 Fortunately, there is a [different](https://lovellbrian.github.io/2025/03/23/private.html) method to create a fork which can be made private.
 You must do this for your University Assignments.